 Attacks at major events have spurred many changes in event management.
 Planning early recognition strategies and crisis response plans now starts sooner and extends outside the venue itself.

-AT-RISK has protected groups, individuals and families, including groups organized by hospitality companies, at five Olympics, the World Cup, Mardi Gras, and countless political and economic summits and other world events.
+AT-RISK has protected groups, individuals and families, including groups organized by hospitality companies, at five Olympics, the World Cup, Mardi Gras, the World Economic Forum Annual Meeting and countless political and economic summits and other world events.

 Our proactive protection and threat mitigation begins long before the event itself and continues until a safe return, including: